StefanKanan/Obstacle-Avoidance-Using-A-Genetic-Algorithm/README.md

 ![equation](https://latex.codecogs.com/png.latex?f%20%3D%20%5Cfrac%7Bdistance%7D%7B1%20&plus;%20collisions*penalty%7D)

-The displacement/distance value is updated every 0.2 distance units.
+The displacement/distance value is taken every 0.2 distance units.
 The best few robots' genomes are kept for the next generation but the rest of them are paired and modified<sup>2</sup> (crossover, mutation).
 Each generation/epoch lasts for 10 minutes.

 The 'Script' folder contains<sup>3</sup>:
   1. The main script which is responsible for starting and ending each epoch, calculating the fitness of every robot and generating the new genomes